ZengineHQ/zn-frontend-config/README.md

 npm i @zenginehq/frontend-config --save
 ```

-Note: when using maya, it's crucial that this gets run inside the `plugins/myplugin/src` directory alongside your plugin's other code to get built properly.
+Note: when using the soon-to-be-deprecated legacy maya, it's crucial that this gets run inside the `plugins/myplugin/src` directory alongside your plugin's other code to get built properly.

-If you are using the newer [mayan](https://github.com/ZengineHQ/mayan) then you can just run the install from your frontend plugin's root.
+If, however, you are using the shiny new [mayan](https://github.com/ZengineHQ/mayan) then you can just run the install from your frontend plugin's root `plugins/myplugin`, as you'd expect!

 ## Updating